mohamadi7613/mycheat/py/py.md

 ##### 6. Shallow copy and Deep copy

-+ both shallow and deep copy create new objects (duplicate them)
++ both create new objects with duplicating them
 + the purpose is to create `independent duplicates` of objects to aviod side effects of `Shared Reference`
 + `Shallow copy` of a collection is a copy of the collection structure, not the elements.
 + `Deep copy` duplicate everything (structure + elements)